Thank you for taking the time to complete this survey!

 Job Pursuit, an annual job fair in February sponsored by a consortium of private Michigan Colleges and Universities.
-You must contact us to register in advance with the Office of Career Development.
+You must contact us to register in advance with the Career and Internship Center.

 Michigan Collegiate Job Fair (MCIF) in Livonia both spring and fall semesters provides an opportunity to meet and network with employers.

 We wish you the best in your search process!
 Please contact us if we can assist you as you move through this process.

 Briton Career Connections

 Share your Career Experiences and Guide Current Students on their Paths

 What is Briton Career Connections?
 Briton Career Connections is a great opportunity for alumni and parents to have personal conversations with students about their professional fields in a fair-style format.
 Attendees will be expected to talk about their career paths and offer suggestions for aspiring young professionals.
 This is also an ideal time to provide students with information on internships and jobs at your place of work or within your network.

 Who Should Participate?
 Anyone who would like to provide current students with information on their career path, company/organization or industry.
 Current professionals, current graduate students, and retired professionals all have very important information to communicate to students.